stiophan0309/sah-milestone3/README.md

 * Checked EmailJS GUI to check if emails were being sent OK
 * Got family members to check their devices if they could access use the deployed app

+The following steps were taken while testing:

+### Contact form

+1. User clicks on the **Contact** link on the Navbar
+2. User fills out the required fields, their *name*, *email* and *message* and clicks **Submit**
+3. The console is checked to see if the email is sent, if so a **200** code response will be present
+4. I check my email account to see if the emil is received
+5. I check the **Email Actitvity** section in EmailJS to make sure the email appears

+### Add a new post in the Blog

+1. When the site is loaded, the administrator types **/admin** after the url and presses </Enter>
+2. The **Blog Admin** page then loads, the administrator then selects **Create New Blog Post**
+3. The relevant fields are filled out, for the post content formatting is avaiable via the Editor (TinyMCE)
+4. Once finished **Add Post** is selected and the page is redirected to the Blog page where the post should be visible
+5. **MongoDB** is checked to make sure the post was added correctly

+### Deleting a post from the Blog

+1. When the site is loaded, the administrator types **/admin** after the url and presses </Enter>
+2. The **Blog Admin** page then loads, the administrator then selects **Edit/Delete Blog Post**
+3. The **Edit or delete selected blog post** loads
+4. The administrator scrolls to the relevant post, going by the title, the **Show/Hide existing Content** button reveals the existing content**
+5. The administrators selects **Delete Post** and the page is redirected to the Blog page where the post should no longer be visible
+6. **MongoDB** is checked to make sure the post is no longer present

+### Editing an existing Blog post

+1. When the site is loaded, the administrator types **/admin** after the url and presses </Enter>
+2. The **Blog Admin** page then loads, the administrator then selects **Edit/Delete Blog Post**
+3. The **Edit or delete selected blog post** loads
+4. The administrator scrolls to the relevant post, going by the title, the **Show/Hide existing Content** button reveals the existing content**
+5. The administrator makes the required changes and presses **Save Changes** and the page is redirected to the Blog page where the amendded post should be visible
+6. The post's **Late Updated** date/time should reflect the changes made
+7. **MongoDB** is checked to make sure the post is amended

 ---

 ## Deployment